 Breasting vs Gutting

 It’s time to compare again.
-I usually breast geese or duck as do most people and discard the rest.
-It’s not too bad of a process, even on your first time.
-But the other day I thought it’s time to “man up” and gut a duck I just harvested.
+I usually breast geese or duck, as do most people and discard the rest.
+It’s not too bad of a process, even during your first time.
+But the other day, I thought it was time to “man up” and gut the duck I harvested.
 Instead of taking the breasts, it was time to prep an entire duck for a roast.

-So I began to pluck all the feathers which literally takes forever.
+So I began to pluck all the feathers, which takes forever.
 Then you have to make an incision in the bottom and reach in with your fingers to start pulling the guts: the heart, liver, gizzard and so on.
-It’s not pretty nor does it smell good.
+It’s not pretty, nor does it smell good.

-We’re not done yet.
-You then need to snap the legs and wings and make incisions where the tendons get cut allowing you to separate these parts.
-Yanking the tendons out in the process.
-Then you reach in from the other side and keep pulling inards out until you have a totally clean bird.
-When all is said and done, it looks EXACTLY like a mini version of that turkey we all roasted not that long ago.
+Nope, not yet – you need to snap the legs and wings and make incisions where the tendons get cut, allowing you to separate these parts while yanking the tendons out.
+Then you reach in from the other side and keep pulling innards until you have a clean bird.
+When all done, it looks EXACTLY like a mini version of the turkey we roasted not too long ago.

 This is Perfectly Normal

 As gross as gutting sounds, there’s a point to all of this.
-It’s a perfectly normal process that happens to animals every single day – at least to a couple million chickens daily.
-So the new hunter needs to remind themselves that this is something very similar to what they already eat.
-It’s also something that someone else (Ie. the meat packer, the butcher and so on), has been doing for them their entire lives.
+It’s a perfectly normal process that happens to animals – at least to a couple of million chickens daily.
+So, the new hunters should remind themselves that this harvest is similar to what they already eat.
+It’s also something that someone else (Ie. the meat packer, the butcher and so on) has been doing for them their entire lives.

-The only scary or gross part of all of this is that it’s a NEW process to the new hunter.
-You simply haven’t seen it because we are spoiled or rather “wealthy” enough to not have to do it ourselves.
+The only scary or gross part is that it’s a NEW process for the new hunter.
+You haven’t seen it because we are spoiled, no, I should say “wealthy” enough to not have to do it ourselves.

 When my duck turned into a mini-turkey, my first thought was: ok, now that’s something I can eat as it looks familiar.
-My second thought was pride, in the fact that I can overcome those hunting emotions and fully prepare an animal without someone’s help.
-It’s a pride that is super empowering.
-Because it’s a reminder that I am fully capable of taking care of my own needs and so are you.
+My second thought was pride.
+I overcame those hunting emotions and prepared an animal without someone’s help.
+It’s super empowering because it’s a reminder that I am fully capable of taking care of my needs, and so are you.

 The Hunter Appreciates the Harvest

-You woke up before the sun and you ventured into the unknown.
-In the dark and the cold, you setup and stood in icy water and you used your skills and cunning to harvest your game.
-Then you cleaned it with your own hands and then you cooked it.
-When you sit around the dinner table with your family, you appreciate that meal far more than a the person with a $10 grocery line item on the credit card statement.
+You woke up before the sun, and you ventured into the unknown.
+In the dark and cold, you set up and stood in icy water and used your skills and cunning to harvest your game.
+Then you cleaned it with your own hands and cooked it.
+When you sit around the dinner table with your family, you appreciate that meal far more than a person with a $10 grocery line item on the credit card statement.

 Compare that to most people these days.
-People who struggle finding the time to cook a decent meal, let alone source the ingredients themselves from nature.
+People who struggle to find the time to cook a decent meal, let alone source natural ingredients from nature.

-The fact that it may bother a hunter when you harvest something, means you’re human.
-And a good one at that because you appreciate the life you took by feeling bad for it.
-It happens to me with every shot I take and I’m not ashamed of it.
+The fact that it bothers a hunter when they harvest means they’re human.
+And a good one because you appreciate the life you took by feeling bad for it.
+It happens to me with every shot, and I’m not ashamed to admit it.
 I’m proud of it.
-So a certain level of hunting emotions over a harvest is normal.
+So, a certain level of hunting emotions over a harvest is customary.
 It’s how you appreciate the animal.

-There’s many a story of the old hunter at camp who grabs his gun every day and sits in his watch.
-But never ends up shooting anything.
-Ok fine, sometimes there’s the odd gunshot but he or she never comes back with a harvest as they seem to always “miss”.
-It’s a way to not have to tell your hunting pals that you just don’t want to kill something.
-Perhaps you still enjoy the art of the hunt, you just don’t want to finish the job.
+There’s many a story of the old hunter at camp who grabs his gun daily and sits in his watch but never ends up shooting anything.
+Fine, sometimes there’s the odd gunshot, but they never haul a harvest as they always seem to “miss.”
+Those old emotions of hunting and enjoying being out are good enough for these hunters.
+They don’t want to harvest and would rather you not know.

 Words of Wisdom From a Soldier

-My own grandfather, like many others who fought in multiple wars, was a soldier.
-He would always say that “a soldier is a trained killer, it’s their job”.
-He’s not wrong when you think about it and that doesn’t make them a murderer.
-If led by decent leaders, a soldier only kills in order to protect – the people of their nation.
-We just had Remembrance Day and we paid the highest respects and honour to the very people that died in that process of protection.
+My grandfather, who was a soldier, like so many others who fought in multiple wars, would say that “a soldier is a trained killer – it’s their job.”
+He’s not wrong when you think about it, and that doesn’t make them a murderer.
+If led by decent leaders, a soldier only kills to protect the people of their nation.
+We just had Remembrance Day, and we paid the highest respects and honour to these very people who died in that process of protection.

-My point here is that my grandfather, once a trained killer, only tried hunting once.
-Specifically for deer.
+My point here is that my grandfather, once a trained killer, only tried hunting once, specifically deer.
 He shot in the air to scare it off, never to try hunting again.
-Hunting is not for everyone and some people can never conquer those hunting emotions no matter what they do.
+Hunting is not for everyone, and some people can never conquer those hunting emotions no matter what they do.
 To those people, all I can say is I understand.
-And I can’t help you either, it’s just not for you.
+And I can’t help you as it’s just not for you.

 Hunters Help Ecosystems

-Sticking with the theme here of birds, the anti-hunter may have read earlier that half a million geese were harvested and might panic.
+While sticking with birds, the anti-hunters might panic because they read that 500,000 geese were harvested.
 The truth is the goose population is increasing.
-There is absolutely no threat or danger imposed by hunters and if anything, they are keeping the goose population in check.
+There is no threat or danger to geese imposed by hunters.
+If anything, they are keeping the goose population in check.

-The MNR spends millions of dollars on research, wildlife research.
-When they establish hunting zones, dates, daily harvest limits and possession limits, it’s all based on numbers.
-And it’s meant to preserve and protect all wildlife for future generations to enjoy.
+The MNR spends millions of dollars on research and wildlife research.
+When they establish hunting zones, dates, daily harvest limits, and possession limits – it’s all based on numbers meant to preserve and protect all wildlife for future generations.

-The public needs to get educated that too many of a specific species can cause drastic problems on any ecosystem.
-That applies to the animals themselves, other animals or the natural environment they are in.
+The public needs to be educated that too many of a specific species can cause drastic problems in any ecosystem.
+That applies to the animals themselves, other animals or their natural environment.
 That includes everything from in-breading, disease and starvation.

-The MNR uses hunters to keep in check wildlife populations (sub sections of that ecosystem I keep talking about).
-For example, too many coyotes in an area with too little deer could eradicate the deer population.
-So in this example, the hunter becomes the equalizer by increasing coyote limits and decreasing deer.
-Exactly as the MNR wants it!
+The MNR uses hunters to keep in check wildlife populations (sub-sections of that ecosystem I keep talking about).
+For example, too many coyotes in an area with too few deer could eradicate the deer population.
+So, in this example, the hunter becomes the equalizer by increasing coyote limits and decreasing deer, exactly how the MNR wants it!

-Speaking of deer, too many in a specific area will cause breeding issues.
-And feeding issues for that matter.
+Speaking of deer, too many in a specific area will cause breeding issues, and feeding issues for that matter.
 In any natural environment, there is only so much food to go around and sustain a population.
-Deer particularly are at great risk of starvation towards the end of winter, when most food has run out and new growth hasn’t come in yet.
+Deer, in particular, are at greater risk of starvation towards the end of winter, when most food has run its course and new growth hasn’t come in yet.
 If there are too many of them, they all are at risk of dying.
-The MNR knows that and they allow hunters their numbers based on what’s best for the animals and not the desires of hunters which is contrary to what many people may think.
+The MNR knows this, and they allow hunters their numbers based on what’s best for the animals and not the desires of hunters, which is contrary to what many people may think.

 Hunters Provide Information